Joanne Froggatt

-Froggatt's early television appearances include Coronation Street (1997–1998), Bad Girls (1999), dinnerladies (1999) and A Touch of Frost (2001).
-She went on to star in the television films Danielle Cable: Eyewitness (2003), See No Evil: The Moors Murders (2006) and Murder in the Outback (2007), before winning the British Independent Film Award for Most Promising Newcomer for her leading role in the 2010 film In Our Name.
+Froggatt rose to prominence with her portrayal of Zoe Tattersall on the soap opera Coronation Street (1997–1998).
+She played Ruth Tyler, Sam Tyler's mother in original UK version of the fantasy police drama Life on Mars (2006).
+She went on to star in the television films Danielle Cable: Eyewitness (2003), See No Evil: The Moors Murders (2006), and Murder in the Outback (2007), before winning the British Independent Film Award for Most Promising Newcomer for her leading role in In Our Name (2010).
+Other film credits include Filth (2013), A Street Cat Named Bob (2016), Mary Shelley (2017), and Downton Abbey (2019).

 Early life and education

 Froggatt was born and brought up in the village of Littlebeck in North Yorkshire.
 Her parents, Ann and Keith Froggatt, having run a corner shop, next started a rare-breed sheep farm on a smallholding near Whitby.
-Joanne has likened her childhood setting to the backdrop of Emily Brontë's classic novel Wuthering Heights.
+Froggatt has likened her childhood setting to the backdrop of Emily Brontë's classic novel Wuthering Heights.
 Froggatt initially joined a drama group in Scarborough, and then left her family home at the age of 13 to attend the Redroofs Theatre School in Maidenhead, Berkshire.